Subaru Ascent: Features

-Models
+Models (United States)

-Base Model
+Base (2019–2024)

-The Ascent is the base trim level.
-Standard features include all-wheel drive, driver assistance technologies, eight-passenger seating, raised roof rails, cloth seats, and a three-zone climate control system.
+The Base was the original base trim level.
+Standard features included all-wheel drive, driver assistance technologies, eight-passenger seating, raised roof rails, cloth seats, and a three-zone climate control system.
+The Base trim level was dropped for the 2025 model year.

-Ascent Premium
+Premium (2019–present)

-The Ascent Premium is the mid-level trim of the Ascent.
+The Premium was the mid-level trim of the Ascent until the 2025 model year, when it became the base trim.
 It adds a choice of either seven or eight-passenger seating by deleting the second-row bench seat in favor of individual captain's chairs, a 5000 lb maximum towing capacity, blind spot detection (BLIS) with rear cross-path detection, and the All-Weather Package with heated front seats.

-Convenience Package

-The Convenience Package includes a power rear lift gate, keyless access with push button start, an auto-dimming rearview mirror, as well as reverse emergency braking.
+Optional on the Premium is the Convenience Package.
+This package includes a power rear lift gate, keyless access with push button start, an auto-dimming rearview mirror, as well as reverse emergency braking.

+Onyx Edition (2022–2025)